 Doing favours for people all the time, especially when you’re agreeing to help when you don’t want to, is going to make you angry.
 This build-up of anger and resentment isn’t healthy.

-Whilst you work on ways to deal with your issues around people-pleasing, you might also want to check out my post about managing anger as part of your self-care.
+Whilst you work on ways to deal with your issues with people-pleasing, you might also want to check out my post about managing anger as part of your self-care.

 “Friends”